-We are proud to say that we have not had to euthanize a healthy, adoptable dog, for lack of space, in several years.
+We are proud to say that we have not had to euthanize a healthy, adoptable dog or cat, for lack of space, in many years.
 We have, in fact, continued to push to rehabilitate and adopt out more animals with mild to complex and expensive medical conditions, as well as dogs with minor behavior challenges.
 With help from a “special needs fund” we continue to fix even more medically challenged dogs and adopt more with chronic medical issues.

-For cats, the story is not as happy.
-Cats are a major challenge for every shelter in the country, due to their overwhelming numbers.
-In recent years we have worked with the community on a limited trap/neuter/release program, fostered thousands of kittens in private homes, utilized PetSmarts and veterinary offices to house and adopt cats, and we have expanded our cat kenneling area.
-Still, at times, we run out of space.
-In late 2010 when space got perilously tight, we told our community the problem and gave cats away in several free adoption offers.
-You, our community, responded, paving the way for us to continue this practice.
+We are also adopting out more cats every year.
+However, cat overpopulation continues to be a challenge for every shelter in the country, due to their overwhelming ability to procreate and the propensity of many owners to let them free roam.
+To combat the feline population issue we have worked with the community on a limited trap/neuter/release program, fostered thousands of kittens in private homes, worked to create a kitten nursery at NHS where fragile youngsters can get vital nutrition until they reach foster care, utilized PetSmarts and veterinary offices to house and adopt cats, and we have expanded our cat kenneling area.
+Still, at times, we fill up our cat areas.
+When we are pushing cats into our overflow rooms, we ask our community to help--waiving adoption fees for cats and offering reduced adoption fees for kittens.
+We began this practice in late 2010 when space got perilously tight.
+You, our community, responded, paving the way for us to continue this life saving marketing!

 We are proud of what we have accomplished together.
 Because of you, we save many more lives than the national average for animal control facilities.
 From the animals whose lives you helped save, thank you!
 It takes a community to save every life possible.